Tennessee State Route 394

-State Route 394 (SR 394) is a west-east state highway in Sullivan County, Tennessee.
+State Route 394 (SR 394) is a west–east state highway in Sullivan County, Tennessee.
 It serves as southern bypass of Bristol and as a connector route from Interstate 81 (I-81) to Bristol Motor Speedway.
 The western terminus is at an intersection with U.S. Route 11W (US 11W) northwest of Blountville and the eastern terminus is at a junction with US 421 southeast of Bristol.
 The route heads southeast and crosses I-81 before passing through Blountville.
-From here, SR 394 continues southeast to an interchange with US 11E/US 19 near Bristol Motor Speedway, where it turns northeast and continues to US 421.
+From here, SR 394 continues southeast to an interchange with US 11E/US 19 near Bristol Motor Speedway, which turns northeast and continues to US 421.